forivall/tacoscript/README.md

 JavaScript.
 Currently, whitespace will not always be preserved; eventually, whitespace will also be preserved.

-> Unlike CoffeeScript, TacoScript _actually_ is just JavaScript.
+> Unlike CoffeeScript, TacoScript _actually_ is, 100%, just JavaScript.

 So, if it is just JavaScript, why does this exist?
 For the same reason that there are both British English and American English: Some people just prefer